tachiyomiorg/website/src/help/faq/README.md

 #### Will Tachiyomi ever be on the Google Play Store?
 Google Play's content policy does not allow the APK based extension system to work.
 The content on some websites will lead to Google taking it down at some point, and Inorichi does not want to have to deal with it as they have stated [before](https://github.com/tachiyomiorg/tachiyomi/issues/1745#issuecomment-441208074).

+To report Tachiyomi copycats on the Google Play Store, you can fill out [this form](https://support.google.com/googleplay/android-developer/contact/takedown) following [these steps](https://pastebin.com/08eeuJxH).

 #### How do I migrate from the F-Droid version?
 Tachiyomi on F-Droid is not officially supported, so updates are not guaranteed.
 If you want to migrate to the official builds: